Key Takeaways

 Why Platinum?

-Platinum is incredibly rare.
-All the platinum ever mined would fit into your living room.
-In contrast, all the gold would fill three Olympic-sized swimming pools.
+Here's a fact that puts things in perspective: All the platinum ever mined in human history would fit in your living room.
+Meanwhile, all the gold ever mined would fill three Olympic-sized swimming pools.
+That scarcity matters when you're looking to protect wealth you've spent decades building.

 The Bull Case for Platinum